How Under-Curing Produces Weak Adhesive Bonds

 Cure Inhibition by Substrate Chemistry

-Some substrate materials and surface treatments contain species that inhibit specific adhesive cure chemistries.
-Sulfur compounds from rubber substrates inhibit platinum-catalyzed silicone cure.
-Certain amine-containing coatings or substrates can deactivate acid catalysts used in some adhesive formulations.
-Inhibitor-contaminated assemblies may appear to cure normally at the surface but have incomplete cure deeper in the bondline or at the substrate interface.
+Some substrate materials and surface treatments contain species that inhibit specific cure chemistries.
+Sulfur compounds from rubber substrates inhibit platinum-catalyzed silicone cure; amine-containing coatings can deactivate acid catalysts in some formulations.
+Inhibitor-contaminated assemblies may appear to cure normally at the surface but have incomplete cure deeper in the bondline.

 Email Us to discuss cure process optimization for your adhesive bonding application.